Giant Robo (TV series): Arsenal

 Giant Robo has a number of weapons, including finger missiles, a back missile, a bazooka cannon, radion eye beams, a flying-V missile, a flamethrower and electric wires.

 Alternate versions

-The English-dubbed American version of the series directed by Reuben Guberman, was produced by American International Television.
-It was first broadcast in the United States in 1969 by AIP-TV and was in syndication through the early 1980s.
+The English-dubbed American version of the series was directed by Reuben Guberman, produced by Salvatore Billitteri, and directed by Manuel San Fernando.
+It was released by American International Television, first broadcast in the United States in 1969 by AIP-TV, and was in syndication through the early 1980s.
 It also aired during the early 1970s through the 1990s in Australia, the United Kingdom, Brazil, India, and various Southeast Asian and Latin American countries.

 In 1970, stock footage from episodes 1, 2, 10, 17 and 26 were edited together and released by AIP-TV as a 100-minute made-for-TV film called Voyage Into Space.

 Home media releases

 A hastily edited seven-minute highlight reel of Voyage Into Space was created for the Super 8 home movie market during the early 1970s by Ken Films.

 Toei Video released 22 episodes of the series on Betamax and VHS for the Japanese market in 1981 and 1982 and later released the entire series on LaserDisc in Japan during the 1990s.
 It is also available on DVD in Japan.

 In 1996, the Johnny Sokko version of the series was re-released through distribution by Orion Home Video and Streamline Pictures containing eight episodes in production order on four volumes (two episodes on each videocassette).
 Plans for further volumes were cancelled due to the parent company Orion Pictures being purchased by Metro-Goldwyn-Mayer in 1997.

 On March 26, 2013, Shout!
 Factory released the 26-episode, four-disc box set Johnny Sokko and His Flying Robot: The Complete Series on DVD in Region 1.

 In February 2021, a remastered version of Voyage Into Space was released on Blu-ray by RoninFlix and Scorpion Releasing.